ckaethler/workwithme.guide-myguide/index.md

 _I don't expect this list to change your actions—but it might help you better understand and empathize with my reactions._

-- None! :)
+- None :)
-- I do my best to live humbly, give others lots of grace, and coexist happily with other's differing personality traits and work styles.
-- If you're doing something that is **seriously** negatively affecting my ability to get things done and I think talking to you will help, I will privately speak to you to open up a dialogue.
+- If you're doing something that is **seriously** negatively affecting my ability to get things done, I will privately speak to you to open up a dialogue.
-- Otherwise, I have miles of patience and am fairly easy going even when it comes to difficult people (growing up with eight **LOUD** siblings will do that to you!)

 ## Career Goals & Future Interests

 - **Short Term Goals**: Use my skills to contribute meaningfully to my team, hone my coding skills, & learn a ton of new things along the way!
 Learning how to write cleaner code is what I'm currently working on.
 - **Long Term Goals**: Improve my programming skills, communication skills, and efficiency rate for completing projects.
-I want to stay up to date on the latest technology.
+I want to stay up to date on the latest technology...
 Hopefully someday get a promotion!

 ## Areas for Development

 - I am still growing in my ability to maintain focus after reaching a certain level of feeling overwhelmed.
 I already have a few strategies, but any tips or tricks from others who also deal with this are welcome!
-- Like many others, imposter syndrome can sometimes creep up on me
+- Like many others, imposter syndrome can sometimes creep up on me.

 ## Ask Me About

-- My current music selection
+- What music I'm listening to
 - What podcast I listened to during my morning workout
-- Why crocheting is still cool & not just for old spinsters living alone with 3+ cats
+- Why crocheting is still cool & not just for old spinsters living in a cat colony
 - My opinion on the last season of Game of Thrones
 - My cat, Mustafa <3